yegor256/blog/_drafts/prestructor.md

 only at the moment of object construction and only from the secondary constructor.

-An even better way to design it would be making a new class `ToList`, which would do exactly the same, but in a more declarative and lazy way:
+An even better way to design it would be to make a new class `ToList`, which would do exactly the same, but in a more declarative and lazy way:

 {% highlight java %}